dof-studio/amaze/README.md

 - To help `Kana` move, drag her or click a near position that you expect her to move.
 - By default, the flood will start to spead 5 seconds from the beginning of each round.
 - By the exit block, you should drag `Kana` toward the exit block shown in red.

+# Welcome any contributions
+This game is for fun.
+But we are happy for any recommendations, bug reports, and contributions to make it more interesting.

 # Share your save